marvelous-benji/student-api/README.md

 # student-api
-A simple API for student management
+A simple API for managing student and the subjects they took